 - 1.1.
 These representations are made by Pegasus Group, on behalf of Rainier Developments, in response to the Issue and Options consultation for the South Warwickshire Local Plan. - 1.2.
-These representations relate to specific land covering 1.17ha at Banbury Road, Ettington ('the Site').
-The Site is identified on the Location Plan at Appendix 1 and is being promoted as a site which is an available, achievable and deliverable site which could accommodate residential development comprising circa 24 dwellings homes. - 1.3.
-The Site is identified on the Council's interactive maps (South Warwickshire Local Plan (arcgis.com) with Site ref: 38, noted as being a housing/residential proposal. - 1.4.
-These representations have had regard to the published consultation document and questions set out therein, accompanying documentation forming the current evidence base, and the national planning context. - 1.5.
-The tests of soundness that Development Plans need to meet so as to be legally compliant and found sound, are set out in the National Planning Policy Framework 2021 (NPPF), paragraph 35: - Positively prepared providing a strategy which, as a minimum, seeks to meet objectively assessed needs, and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development; - Justified an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence; - Effective deliverable over the Plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and - Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in the Framework. - 1.6.
+These representations relate to specific land covering 2.33ha at Vicarage Lane, Sherbourne ('the Site').
+The Site is identified on the Location Plan at Appendix 1 and is being promoted as a site which is an available, achievable and deliverable site which could accommodate residential development comprising up to 30-45 homes. - 1.3.
+The Site was promoted through the 2021 Scoping and Call for Sites consultation and is identified on the Council's interactive maps (South Warwickshire Local Plan (arcgis.com) with Site ref: 196, noted as being a housing/residential proposal. - 1.4.
+The detail of the Site is not repeated within these representations but specific comments are made where appropriate to respond to the questions identified in the Issues and Options consultation. - 1.5.
+These representations have had regard to the published consultation document and questions set out therein, accompanying documentation forming the current evidence base, and the national planning context. - 1.6.
+The tests of soundness that Development Plans need to meet so as to be legally compliant and found sound, are set out in the National Planning Policy Framework 2021 (NPPF), paragraph 35: - Positively prepared providing a strategy which, as a minimum, seeks to meet objectively assessed needs, and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development; - Justified an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence; - Effective deliverable over the Plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and

+- Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in the Framework. - 1.7.
 These tests of soundness, along with other legal and procedural requirements associated with the plan-making process provide a contextual framework for these representations.
 It is noted that the proposed changes to the NPPF published in December 2022 propose to remove the requirement for Development Plans to be 'Justified' in order to be found sound.
-However, at the time of writing and submission of these representations that change has not been enacted and these representations therefore still take this test into account.

-- 1.7.
-These representations refer directly to the specific questions set out in the Issue and Options consultation document and also respond to the following evidence base documents where appropriate: - South Warwickshire Local Plan Part 1 Stage 2: Issues and Options Consultation, January 2023 - Sustainability Appraisal (SA) November 2022 - Housing and Economic Development Needs Assessment (HEDNA) November 2022 - Urban Capacity Study, October 2022 - South Warwickshire Settlement Analysis, January 2023 - Evolving the Spatial Growth Options The Story so Far Topic Paper, August 2022 - 1.8.
+However, at the time of writing and submission of these representations that change has not been enacted and these representations therefore still take this test into account. - 1.8.
+These representations refer directly to the specific questions set out in the Issue and Options consultation document and also respond to the following evidence base documents where appropriate: - South Warwickshire Local Plan Part 1 Stage 2: Issues and Options Consultation, January 2023 - Sustainability Appraisal (SA) November 2022 - Housing and Economic Development Needs Assessment (HEDNA) November 2022 - Urban Capacity Study, October 2022 - South Warwickshire Settlement Analysis, January 2023 - Evolving the Spatial Growth Options The Story so Far Topic Paper, August 2022 - 1.9.
 The representations are submitted via email to swlp@stratford-dc.gov.uk and swlp@warwickdc.gov.uk as per the 'How to Comment' procedures set out by the Councils.